Best trails in Crows Nest National Park

 Which trail has the most elevation gain in Crows Nest National Park?

-If you're looking for elevation gain, Crows Nest National Park has you covered.
-Perserverance Caves Circuit boasts the most elevation gain with 1,013 ft of total ascent.
-The park's runner-up is Valley of Diamonds Walk, which will get you 921 ft of elevation gain.
+Perserverance Caves Circuit has the most elevation gain with 1,013 ft of total ascent.
+The park's runner-up is Valley of Diamonds Walk, which has 921 ft of elevation gain.

 Are there any trails with waterfalls in Crows Nest National Park?